OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Other Product Data Model.md

 ## Overview

 From the analysis:-

 * Banks will provide the Open Data Product ID
-* In addition to the “Open Data Product ID” link, we should focus on fields that are provided by price comparison websites today.
+* In addition to the ï¿½Open Data Product IDï¿½ link, we should focus on fields that are provided by price comparison websites today.
 Each product type may have completely different set of fields, like Mortgages , Insurance or Islamic Banking.
 It may not be possible to publish complete product details using the generic structure.
 * The generic structure supports the publishing of key feature of Other Product Type

 Further analysis required:-

 * Further analysis is required to elaborate key features of other supported products.
 Generic Data Model just supports the publishing of very basic features.

 ### Fields to include in Other Product